Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Saut e RL: Safety AUgmenTEd Reinforcement Learning

 and its Lagrangian formulation

-Inspired by the ideas from~\cite{daryin2005nonlinear} we adapt it to the RL case, we propose to reduce the problem to an MDP.
-In particular, we remove the constraint by reshaping the cost and using state augmentation.
-Let us take a step back and note that enforcing Constraint~\ref{constraint:cmdp_det} is equivalent to enforcing the infinite number of the following constraints:
+We adapt the ideas by~\cite{daryin2005nonlinear} to the RL case, and propose to reduce Problem~\ref{prob:cmdp_det} to an MDP.
+In particular, we remove the constraint by using state augmentation and then by reshaping the cost.

+Let us take a step back and note that enforcing the constraint in Equation~\ref{prob:cmdp_det} is equivalent to enforcing the infinite number of the following constraints:

 This is because we assumed that the instantaneous cost is nonnegative and the accumulated safety cost cannot decrease.
 Therefore, if the constraint is violated at some time $t_v$, it will be violated for all $t \ge t_v$.
-It seems counter-intuitive to transform one constraint into the infinite number of constraints.
+It seems counter-intuitive to transform a problem with a single constraint into a problem with an infinite number of constraints.
 However, our goal here is to incorporate the constraints into the instantaneous task cost, thus taking into account safety while solving the task.
-The quantity $\bmw_t = d - \sum_{m=0}^t \gamma_l^m l(\bms_m, \bma_m)$ is the remaining safety budget, which can easily be tracked in order to assess constraint satisfaction.
-We will track, however, the variable $\bmz_{t} = \bmw_{t-1}/\gamma_l^{t}$, which has a time-independent update:
+This will be easier to perform while considering the constraint for all times $t$.
+To do so we track the remaining safety budget to assess constraint satisfaction at every time step.
+The remaining safety budget at time $t$ can be computed as $\bmw_t = d - \sum_{m=0}^t \gamma_l^m l(\bms_m, \bma_m)$, however, we will track a scaled version of $\bmw_t$, namely, $\bmz_{t} = \bmw_{t-1}/\gamma_l^{t}$, which has a time-independent update: